 Region 42 strives to provide certified referees for each game at 7U or above.
-Our goal is to provide one center referee for the 7U & 8U games (about 200 games per season) and a team of three referees for the competitive divisions, 10U, 12U & 14U (about 300 games per season).
-To allow us to achieve this goal we need in excess of 160 referee slots to be filled each week.
-In order to ensure that we have the referee slots filled we need each team to provide us with volunteer referees.
+Our goal is to provide one certified center referee for the 7U & 8U games (about 200 games per season) and a team of three certified referees for the competitive divisions, 10U, 12U & 14U (about 300 games per season).
+In addition to our region's goals, the AYSO organization requires that games be officiated by appropriately trained and certified referees.
+To allow us to achieve this goal and satisfy the AYSO requirements, we need more than 160 referee slots to be filled each week.
+In order to ensure that we have those referee slots filled, it is imperative that each team provide volunteer referees.
+The Referee Points System is used to motivate volunteers to referee.

-Summary of the 2023-2024 Referee Points System for Region 42:
+Summary of the 2024-2025 Referee Points System for Region 42:

 - 1. Referee Points are only applicable to the standings of teams in the 10U/12U/14U divisions. - 2.
-Referee Points may only be earned by adults (age 18+) or youths who have an Intermediate badge or higher. - 3.
-Center Referee (CR) and Assistant Referee (AR) assignments for 10U/12U/14U games will earn two Referee Points per game in the scheduler system. - 4.
-Center Referee (CR) assignments for 8U games will earn one Referee Point per game in the scheduler system.
+Referee Points may only be earned by adults (age 18+) (or youths who have an Intermediate badge or higher). - 3.
+Center Referee (CR) and Assistant Referee (AR) assignments for 10U/12U/14U games will earn one Referee Point per game. - 4.
+Center Referee (CR) assignments for 8U games will earn half a Referee Point per game.
 (No points for 8U AR or 7U CR/AR). - 5.
-A team can earn up to four Referee Points per week (per round) in the scheduler system. - 6.
-A team can earn up to 30 Referee Points per season in the scheduler system. - 7.
-For standings purposes, Referee Points are divided by two to determine the "Team Standing Referee Points", for a maximum of two Team Standing Referee Points per week and 15 Team Standing Referee Points for the season.
-These Team Standing Referee Points are added to each team's wins/losses points each week as the season progresses. - 8.
-In competitive divisions teams will need to earn a minimum number of Referee points (10) in order to qualify for Area Playoffs.
-(10 Referee points equates to 5 Team Standing Referee Points).
-Teams will not be able to progress to Area Playoffs unless they have qualified by earning the minimum number of referee points.
+A team can earn up to two Referee Points per week (per round). - 6.
+A team can earn up to 14 Referee Points per season.
+These are added to each team's wins/losses points each week as the season progresses. - 7.
+In competitive divisions teams will need to earn a minimum of 5 Referee Points in order to qualify for Area Playoffs.
+Teams should NOT think that once they've earned 5 Referee Points they are done!